-To sum up, the normative premise of our argument holds that we should extend at least some moral consideration to beings with at least a 0.1% chance of being sentient, given the evidence.
-As a reminder, this premise establishes a sufficient condition for moral considerability, not a necessary condition.
-This premise is also intentionally conservative in that it sets a high bar for moral standing (sentience) as well as a high bar for non-negligibility (0.1%).
-In our view, it would be more plausible to hold that we should extend at least some moral consideration to beings with at least, say, a 0.01% chance of being, say, sentient or agential or otherwise significant.
-And this more inclusive version of the premise would make our conclusion easier to establish.
+To sum up, the normative premise of our argument holds that we should extend at least some moral consideration to beings with at least a 0.1% chance of being conscious, given the evidence.
+As a reminder, our argument treats consciousness as a proxy for moral standing.12 It also treats a one in a thousand chance of harm as the threshold for non-negligibility.
+In our view, it would be more plausible to accept a more inclusive view, by holding that we should extend at least some moral consideration to beings with at least, say, a one in ten thousand chance of being, say, conscious or agential or otherwise significant.
+And this more inclusive version of the premise would make our conclusion about the moral status of near-future AI systems easier to establish.
 But we will stick with the current version here for the sake of discussion.